embedded-sec/ACES/Readme.md

 #### Run Binaries in record mode and build final binaries

-This will run the record binaries on the board to generate the white lists then build the final binaries with enforce mode enabled.
+This will run the record binaries on the board to generate the white-lists then build the final binaries with enforce mode enabled.
 It requires that openocd be running and connected to the board.
 ```
 cd test_apps/pinlock/Decode/SW4STM32/STM32F4-DISCO
 APP_NAME=<one of [FatFs-uSD, TCP-Echo, LCD-uSD, Animation]> {REPO_ROOT}/compiler/tools/build_final.sh record run
 ```

-For TCP Echo
+For TCP Echo,

-Need to have IP address set to 192.168.0.11
+Need to connect an ethernet cable to the EVAL board and set computers IP address to 192.168.0.11/24

 Run
 ```